-- Follow the rules of the hotel where you are staying. - Disturbances in the hotel could result in the entire group being evicted by the hotel management. - Do not talk loudly in the halls, slam doors, pound on walls, etc. - Occupy the room to which you are assigned.
-Under no circumstance may any student change rooms without specific permission from the group moderator. - Do not leave your floor or go anywhere else in the hotel without asking a chaperone for permission. - Do not go anywhere alone. - Do not open the windows. - Always check to make sure your room is locked.
-Be sure you have your keys. - Visiting between rooms will be strictly monitored.
-If visiting between rooms becomes a problem, this privilege will be revoked.
-Hotel security guards monitor the halls and the chaperones will conduct a room check.

-Guidelines for Extended

-or Overnight Trips, cont. •

-Hotel

-- Telephones are to be used only during wake-up.
-The front desk monitors telephone usage and reports it to the group moderator.
-Long-distance dialing from the rooms will be disconnected. - Do not take articles from the hotel rooms (towels, wash cloths, pillows, etc.).
+Guidelines for Extended or Overnight Trips, con Hotel, cont.
+Do not take articles from the hotel rooms (towels, wash cloths, pillows, etc.).
 If anything is missing after check out, the loss will be reported to the school.
-All occupants of the room will be held responsible and will be required to pay for the missing items. - Students must be in their rooms by the 11:00 pm curfew and remain there until the specified wake-up time.
+All occupants of the room will be held responsible and will be required to pay for the missing items.
+Students must be in their rooms by the 11:00 pm curfew and remain there until the specified wake-up time.
 If the entire group is out after 11:00 pm, curfew is 15 minutes after returning to the hotel.

-Discipline System

-Discipline by Teachers

-Discipline by Dean of Students

-Discipline by School Administration

-The regulations at Central Catholic are designed to help each student to develop into a Christian gentleman, demonstrating responsibility, self-discipline, and respect for the rights of others.
+Discipline System Discipline by Teachers The regulations at Central Catholic are designed to help each student to develop into a Christian gentleman, demonstrating responsibility, self-discipline, and respect for the rights of Discipline by Dean of Students others.
 Corporal punishment and threats of physical harm are strictly prohibited.
-The Administration reserves the right to respond appropriately to any unacceptable behavior.

-Students are required to report to all scheduled classes, study halls, etc. on time and equipped with the required materials (pen, pencil, notebook, textbook, assignment book, etc.).
-In the classroom, students are expected to be attentive and respectful.
-Similar behavior is expected throughout the school buildings and campus.

-Students are expected to know and to observe the school regulations and policies.
-If a violation occurs, depending upon its severity, it may be handled in one of three ways:

-(1) Discipline by Teachers

-Ordinary problems and relatively minor infractions occurring within or outside the classroom are handled by a teacher.
-If a student creates a disturbance within the classroom or disrupts the learning of another, he is subject to the teacher's disciplinary action, which may include student or parental conferences, written punishment, private detention, calls to parents, etc. Teachers may also assign school discipline for policy violations of less than two conduct points.

-(2) Discipline by the Dean of Students

-Repeated inappropriate behavior, either within or outside the classroom, or blatant violations of school policies may warrant intervention by the Dean of Students.
+The Adminis- tration reserves the right to respond appropriately to any unacceptable behavior.
+Discipline by School Administration Students are expected to know and to observe the school regulations and policies.
+If a violation occurs, depending upon its severity, it may be handled in one of three ways: (1) Discipline by Teachers Ordinary problems and relatively minor infractions occurring within or outside the classroom are handled by a teacher.
+If a student creates a disturbance within the classroom or disrupts the learning of another, he is subject to the teacher's disciplinary action, which may include student or parental conferences, written punishment, private detention, calls to parents, etc. Teachers may also assign school discipline for policy violations of less than 2 conduct points.
+(2) Discipline by the Dean of Students Repeated inappropriate behavior, either within or outside the classroom, or blatant violations of school policies may warrant intervention by the Dean of Students.
 In such cases, a teacher may give a Discipline Notice (DN) to the Dean of Students who will determine the appropriate punishment.
 More serious violations are handled by the Assistant Principal for Student Affairs.
-If detention is assigned, the Dean will supervise the punishment and mail a copy of the DN to the parents.